The CampChuck Reviewer

 Best Supporting Actress

-(Underlined nominees as of 3/20 equal CampChuck predictions)
+(Underlined nominees equal CampChuck predictions)

 Plea